culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 - Shows How to publish 360 mono panorama.

- - Advantages and disadvantages for the use of this techniques.
+ - Advantages and disadvantages of the use of these techniques.

 ::::::::::::::::::::::::::::::::::::::::::::::::